-I doubt even the pickier among your will find a fault with how well this computer is built.
-The outer-case is entirely made out of smooth aluminum panels, with a sturdy lid, underbelly and sturdy interior and keyboard deck.
-There’s little to no flex in the outershell, and the simple design lines with very few branding elements make it an ideal choice for stricter environments, like schools and businesses.
+I doubt even the pickier among you will find a fault with how well this computer is built.
+The outer-case is entirely made out of smooth aluminum panels, with a sturdy lid, underbelly, and sturdy interior and keyboard deck.
+There’s little to no flex in the outer shell, and the simple design lines with very few branding elements make it an ideal choice for stricter environments, like schools and businesses.

 The Yoga 730 is also fairly compact and light for a 15-inch computer with this kind of a metallic build, and unfortunately that comes with a sacrifice in battery size, which we’ll address further down.
 Even so though, if portability and a small form-factor are important criteria in your selection, this laptop should definitely make it to your shortlist.

 While the Yoga 730 is overall well built, it’s not as well finished.
 I’m not a big fan of the sharp edges and corners, nor of the uneven connection between the bottom panel and the sides, which leaves some unpolished sharp bits towards the front and back corners.
 The inner front lip is sharp as well, to the point where it’s going to leave its marks on your wrists if you’re using the laptop on a smaller desk, without ample arm support.

 This aside, as well as the fact that the rubber feet on the bottom are made of hard plastic and don’t offer a lot of grip, this is a fairly practical computer.
 The screen is held in place by two sturdy hinges and can be operated with a single hand.
 Since the Yoga is a convertible, the screen rotates to 360 degrees and you can use the device as a regular notebook, as a tablet, or as something in between.
 Of course, at 4+ lbs, this is not the kind of tablet you can easily hold with your hands, not even when gripped from the hefty chin beneath the screen, but I’d reckon some of you might have a good use for it in this mode.